Vocalic R types and word lists for speech therapy practice

 What is Vocalic R?

-Vocalic R is a vowel sound which comes under the letter R, here the letter R becomes a part of the syllable, as in card, bard or bird.
-It is different from prevocalic R words, where the R letter comes before the vowel as in gun, sun, etc.
+Vocalic R is a vowel sound influenced by the letter R, here the letter R becomes a part of the syllable, as in card, bard or bird.
+It is different from prevocalic R words, where the R letter comes before the vowel as in rabbit, red, rain, etc.

 Learning the difference between Prevocalic R words and Vocalic R words can help you choose the right exercises.